-THAT Ernst & Young be and hereby is re-appointed as the Company's auditors until the next annual general meeting of the Company to be held in respect of financial year ending March 31, 2008.
+THAT Ernst & Young be and hereby is re-appointed as the Company's auditors until the next annual general meeting of the Company to be held in respect of financial year ending March 31, 2009.

-Resolution 3 (Auditors remuneration)
+Resolution 3 (Auditors' remuneration)

-THAT a maximum sum of \$750,000 be and hereby is approved as being available for the payment of the remuneration of Ernst & Young as auditors for their audit services to be rendered in respect of financial year ending March 31, 2008 and that the Board or a committee thereof is authorised to determine the remuneration payable from time to time to the auditors during this period subject to the maximum sum stipulated.
+THAT a maximum sum of \$2 million be and hereby is approved as being available for the payment of the remuneration of Ernst & Young as the Company's auditors for their audit services to be rendered in respect of financial year ending March 31, 2009 and that the Board of Directors or a committee thereof is authorised to determine the remuneration payable from time to time to the auditors during this period subject to the maximum sum stipulated.

-Resolution 4 (Re-election of class I Directors)
+Resolution 4 (Re-election of class II Director)